RichardFelix/fourGunRules_Websiste/README.md

 ## Summary

-Four Gun Rules Website for the infomational websites
+Four Gun Rules Website for the informational websites

 ### Tools and Technology used

 * JavaScript
 * Sass
 * HTML
-* Webpack